C-QUERI: Congressional Questions, Exchanges, and Responses in Institutions Dataset: Constructing the C-QUERI Dataset

 We identify individual utterances in a transcript using the following pipeline.

 {\bf Preprocessing.} We identify the beginning and end of proceedings using rules developed through careful observation of the structure of a transcript, allowing us to remove parts of the transcript that convey redundant metadata.
-Detailed documentation of these rules accompany the dataset.
+Detailed documentation of these rules accompanies the dataset.

 {\bf Extracting utterances.} We use the word ``utterance'' to mean the consecutive words spoken by a single member or witness.
-As Figure \ref{fig:CongressionalTranscriptExcerpt} illustrates, the proceedings are transcribed so that the name of the speaker (member or witness) precedes their utterance.
-The challenge, however, is that standards for formatting these markers vary by committee and the time at which the transcript was produced.
+As Figure \ref{fig:trans} illustrates, the proceedings are transcribed so that the name of the speaker (member or witness) precedes their utterance, a structure that we exploit using named entity recognition.
+A key challenge we encounter is that standards for formatting these markers vary by committee and the time at which the transcript was produced.
 For example, honorifics, full name or last name alone, case and capitalization, and speaker's affiliation are used inconsistently across the raw transcripts.

 {\bf Named Entity Recognition.} We develop a hybrid Named Entity Recognition (NER) method to identify these markers by combining large language model (LLM) based and heuristic techniques.
 We use a BERT-based NER following \citet{devlin2018BERT} to identify and classify entities, such as names of people, organizations, locations, dates, and other specific items within a text.
-To augment this, we develop heuristic NER rules by careful observation of the congressional transcripts and the metadata which we implement using regular expressions.
-For example, a common pattern is that utterances begin with an honorific title followed by a name.
-Names of persons present at the hearing and their roles and affiliations can typically be found in the metadata associated with the hearing or through the Propublica Congress API \url{https://projects.propublica.org/api-docs/congress-api/members/}.
-Therefore, named entities appearing at the beginning of utterances can be tagged as either a member of the committee or a witness.
+To augment this, we develop heuristic NER rules by systematic examination of transcript and metadata formatting patterns which we implement using regular expressions.
+We tag named entities appearing at the beginning of utterances as either a member of the committee or a witness using data obtained from the metadata associated with the hearing, and through the Propublica Congress API (\url{https://projects.propublica.org/api-docs/congress-api/members/}) which provides details about members their roles and affiliations.